Lawyer in Bangladesh

 Law of Bangladesh

 As a part of the then British India, it was the first codified law for the then Bengal too.
 Since independence in 1971, statutory law enacted by the Parliament of Bangladesh has been the primary form of legislation.
 Judge-made law continues to be significant in areas such as constitutional law.
-Unlike in other common law countries, the Supreme Court of Bangladesh has the power to not only interpret laws made by the parliament, but to also declare them null and void and to enforce fundamental rights of the citizens.
+Unlike in other common law countries, the Supreme Court of Bangladesh has the power to not only interpret laws made by the parliament but to also declare them null and void and to enforce the fundamental rights of the citizens.
 The Bangladesh Code includes a compilation of all laws since 1836.
 The vast majority of Bangladeshi laws are in English.
 But most laws adopted after 1987 are in Bengali.

 Bangladesh Bar Council